Big-Life-Lab/PHES-ODM-sharing/README.md

 -   In examples 3 and 5 where all the columns in a table and all the tables were selected respectively, the keyword `all` was used.
 Similar to the `;` symbol, the keyword `all` may be used in a cell to mean everything.

--   In example 6, all columns between 'polygonID' and 'fileLocation' were selected (inclusively), by separating them with a ":".
-The ";" symbol was also used to specify two more additional columns for inclusion.

 -   The **ruleId** column is mandatory for all rules and each value is unique across the entire sheet (`sharing.csv`).
 It must be a number.